eecs280staff/tutorials/docs/setup_caen.md

 Everyone who registers for an EECS class (like EECS 280) should receive a CAEN account automatically by the first day class.
 If you register after the first day of class, you should get your account within 24 hours of registration.

 ### `ssh` and `rsync`
 Make sure you have `ssh` and `rsync` installed.
 Your versions might be different.
-They are install by default on macOS and Windows/WSL users may have already followed [these instructions](setup_wsl.html#install-cli-tools).
+They are installed by default on macOS and Windows/WSL users may have already followed [these instructions](setup_wsl.html#install-cli-tools).
 ```console
 $ ssh -V
 OpenSSH_7.4p1, LibreSSL 2.5.0